-MEDICAL BENEFITS, continued Annual Out-Of-Pocket Limits Individual Plan Family Plan Out-of-Pocket Limits Out-of-Pocket Limit In-Network Out-of-Network In-Network Out-of-Network Public School Employees \$6,450 per individual not covered \$6,450 per individual not covered \$12,900 per family
+MEDICAL BENEFITS, continued

+Annual Out-Of-Pocket Limits

+In-Network Out-of-Network In-Network Out-of-Network

+Public School Employees \$6,450 per individual not covered \$6,450 per individual not covered

+\$12,900 per family

 Out-of-Pocket Accumulation.
 This Plan has an embedded individual out-of-pocket limit, meaning that an individual enrolled in family coverage will never have to pay more than the individual out-of-pocket limit before the Plan begins to pay Covered Charges at 100% for the individual.